anamatic2701/anamatic2701.github.io/pages/grants.md

 ### Grants

+- Sámi Aphasia and Morphology Initiative – Comprehensive Aphasia Testing (SAMI-CAT), collaborator, 2026-ongoing (PI: Monica I. Norvik)
+- The interface of morphology and phonology in language development and processing in speakers of typical and atypical language status (MORFON), PI, 2025-ongoing
 - Psycholinguistic Results of Linguistic Change and Variation in the Balkan Linguistic Zone in Contact with Francophone Countries (BALKANLING), collaborator and consultant, 2024-ongoing
 - Acquired Neurogenic Language Impairments in a Multilingual World (ALI-Multi), collaborator, 2024-ongoing (PI: Seckin Arslan)
 - Language, Concepts, and Cognition Across the Lifespan, research collaborator, 2024-ongoing (PI: Jamie Reilly)